Playwrights Union Reading Festival of New Work May 6-9, 2010

 Saturday, May 8th at 8:30 pm

-Frank and Monica by Steve Serpas
+Frank and Monica by Steve Serpas, directed by Jessica Hanna.

 May 1998.
 Beverly Hills.
 A singing icon of yesteryear meets a pretty young intern embroiled in a presidential sex scandal.
 And so begins a romp about fame, faith, and the end of the 20th century.